-Streamline product or project management with monday.com
+Streamline workflow management with monday.com

 While many tools and processes overlap, there are a few key differences in what you need to succeed for project management vs. product management. monday.com has the tools you need to streamline product or project management processes.

 Start planning with a few of our templates today.
 Then bring your entire project or product management teams to your boards for seamless communication and the ease of workflow automation.